Types of bus service

-Current national legislation places a duty on us to plan, fund and administer bus services which cannot be run at a profit by bus operators, but are deemed to be socially necessary.
+Current national legislation places a duty on us to plan and administer bus services which cannot be run at a profit by bus operators.
 However, there is local discretion as to the level of service provided and this must be achieved within the funding available.
 These services are provided under contract to us by various bus operators.
-Generally, we do not run services ourselves, own the buses or employ the drivers.
-The level of service provision is in accordance with criteria as currently laid down and within budgetary limits.
-Services therefore must be sustainable, benefit as many people as possible and offer reasonable value for money when the cost of providing them is equated with patronage they actually receive.
+We do not run services ourselves, own the buses or employ the drivers.
+Services therefore must be sustainable, benefit as many people as possible and offer reasonable value for money for the public purse, when the cost of providing them is equated with patronage they actually receive.

-Our expenditure on bus service support is currently in excess of £8m each year.
-There are approximately 230 bus services in the county, of which approximately 185 receive a degree of financial support from us.
+Our expenditure on bus service support is currently in excess of £7m each year.
+There are approximately 220 bus services in the county, of which approximately 185 receive a degree of financial support from us.
 Without this support, many towns, villages and schools would have no bus service.
-Contracted or supported services are identified as such on the individual service timetables.
+Contracted or supported services are generally identified as such on the individual service timetables.

 London Buses services

 In the northern part of Surrey, there are several cross-boundary services running from/to parts of Greater London which are provided by London Buses on behalf of Transport for London.
 We are not responsible for the operation of these but we do contribute significantly to the cost of running some of them.